 How are you going to tackle the changes?

 In 2015 new A Levels were introduced for English language, English literature, English language and literature, the sciences (physics, chemistry and biology), history, psychology, art and design, sociology, business, economics and computer science.
-First exams will be sat in 2017.
+First exams were sat in 2017.

 In 2016, new A Levels were introduced for Dance, Drama and Theatre Studies, French, Geography, German, Music, Physical Education, Religious Studies, Spanish.
-First exams will be sat in 2018.
+First exams were sat in 2018.

 We know this is a busy and difficult time for you so we've put together this information to help you manage the changes.

 The changes vary according to level and subject so we've compiled a list of subject-specific FAQs, summaries of key changes and a selection of useful links.